OpenEvalProject/evals/manuscripts/elife-82268/v1/manuscript.md

 Notably, this procedure can introduce bias in the magnitude of the coefficients (effect sizes) characterizing the effects or associations of the IV of interest, and not just the test of statistical significance.

-## How to avoid misperception 8
+### How to avoid misperception 8

 As Maxwell points out, there are ways to use residualization that do not permit these biases to occur.
 Hence, in some situations where models become so complex that residualizing for covariate effects beforehand makes the analysis that would otherwise be intractable tractable, this may be a reasonable approach.
 Nevertheless, additional concerns may emerge (Pain et al., 2018) and under ordinary circumstances, it is best to include PBCs in the model instead of residualizing for them first outside the model.

 ## Misperception 9.
 Excluding a covariate that is not associated with the outcome of interest does not affect the association of the IV with the outcome

-## Why misperception 9 occurs
+### Why misperception 9 occurs

 This is referred to as the suppressor effect.
 Adenovirus 36 (Ad36) infection provides an example of a suppressor effect.
 Although Ad36 increases adiposity, which is commonly linked to impaired glucoregulatory function and negative lipid profiles, Ad36 infection surprisingly leads to improved glucoregulatory function and serum lipid profiles (Akheruzzaman et al., 2019).

-To illustrate the point, we set  βA = 0.5, βB = –0.24, λA = 0.8 and λB = 0.6 implying zero-order correlation between the intake of fats of type B and Y would be zero.
-Yet, by controlling for fats of type B in the model, we would obtain an unbiased estimate of the effect of fats of type A on Y as βA , whereas if we did not control for fats of type B, we would mistakenly calculate the correlation between fats of type A and Y to be λAβB .
+To illustrate the point, we set  $\beta_{A}$ = 0.5, $\beta_{B}$ = –0.24, $\lambda_{A}$ = 0.8 and $\lambda_{B}$ = 0.6 implying zero-order correlation between the intake of fats of type B and Y would be zero.
+Yet, by controlling for fats of type B in the model, we would obtain an unbiased estimate of the effect of fats of type A on Y as $\beta_{A}$ , whereas if we did not control for fats of type B, we would mistakenly calculate the correlation between fats of type A and Y to be $\lambda_{A}\beta_{B}$ .
 This example demonstrates that failing to control for the suppressor variable, or the PBC that creates omitted variable bias, could result in a biased estimate of IV effects on the outcome, even when the suppressor variable has no correlation with the outcome.
 This disputes the premise that a covariate uncorrelated with the outcome cannot be biasing the results of an association test between another variable and the outcome as an indicator of a causal effect, thus undermining the original assumption.
 Whereas in the psychometrics literature, such patterns have commonly been termed suppressor effects, in a nutrition epidemiology paper they were referred to as negative confounders (Choi et al., 2008).
 We provide both theoretical and empirical justifications for these observations in Appendix A in the supplementary text file.

-## How to avoid misperception 9
+### How to avoid misperception 9

 This misperception is easily avoided if we refrain from only relying on marginal correlation to select covariates to include in the model and instead apply a backdoor criterion (Pearl and Mackenzie, 2018) to help decide which variables to adjust for and which to not adjust for.
 Provided that the directed acyclic diagram (DAG) in Figure 3 conforms to the true DAG, intake of fats B meets the backdoor criterion and must be adjusted for when estimating the effect of intake of fats, A on the outcome Y.

 ![Figure 3.](https://cdn.elifesciences.org/articles/82268/elife-82268-fig3-v1.jpg)

-**Figure 3.:** Direction of arrows represents causal directions and λ, and A, λB, βAβ are structural coefficients.B
+**Figure 3.:** Direction of arrows represents causal directions and λA, λB, βA, and βB are structural coefficients.

 Figure 3 shows a simple causal model.
 On the left side of the figure is a variable representing an individual’s belief about the danger of dietary fat consumption.
 This belief affects their consumption of two types of fats, A and B. Fat type A is harmful and has a negative impact on health, while fat type B has a positive effect and improves health outcomes.
 The Greek letters on the paths indicate the causal effects in the model.
 Without loss of generality, we assume all variables have been standardized to have a variance of 1.0.
-From the rules of path diagrams (Alwin and Hauser, 1975; Bollen, 1987; Cheong and MacKinnon, 2012), we can calculate the correlations between Y and intake of fats of type B to be ρYB=βB+λBλAβA.
-This correlation is zero when λAλB=−βBβA.
+From the rules of path diagrams (Alwin and Hauser, 1975; Bollen, 1987; Cheong and MacKinnon, 2012), we can calculate the correlations between Y and intake of fats of type B to be $ρ_{YB=\beta_{B}+\lambda_{B}\lambda_{A}\beta_{A}}$.
+This correlation is zero when $\lambda_{A}\lambda_{B}=\frac{−\beta_{B}}{\beta_{A}}$.

 ## Misperception 10.
 If a plausible confounding variable is one that has a bivariate unadjusted correlation of zero with the IV, then it does not create bias in the association of the IV with the outcome

-## Why misperception 10 occurs
+### Why misperception 10 occurs

 This misperception is based on the same premises as stated above but manifests differently.
 Let us replace ‘confounding variable’ with ‘PBC,’ which we defined earlier.
 For Misperception 10, the presumption is that a PBC, if not properly included and controlled for in the design or analysis, will only bias the extent to which the association between the IV and the DV represents the cause or effect of the IV on the DV if the PBC is related to both the IV and the DV.